JanHerca/urantiapedia/output/wikijs/en/article/Moussa_Ndiaye/Primer_seminario.md

   </table>
 </figure>

-## First seminar given by Moussa N'Diaye Notes taken by Mercedes Delgado
+First seminar given by Moussa N'Diaye

+_Notes taken by Mercedes Delgado_

-(The different colors that you will find in the letter of this document correspond to: Black: notes without initial text. — <span style="color:blue;">Dark blue</span>: full text contained in the photocopies provided by Moussa. — <span style="color:pink;">Pink</span>: some notes, comments or clarifications made by Moussa in his presentation of these texts)
+(The different colors that you will find in the letter of this document correspond to: Black: notes without initial text. — <span style="color:blue;">Dark blue</span>: full text contained in the photocopies provided by Moussa. — <span style="colorpurple;">Pink</span>: some notes, comments or clarifications made by Moussa in his presentation of these texts)

 **THE STUDY OF CREATION**